-- 1. Press the push-button "Local" on AutoChief panel - 2.
-The "Local" button then starts to flash. - 3.
-On the Local Control screen MD20, the operator accepts the transfer then the "Local" button turns to steady light.
+- 1. Press the push-button "Local Ctrl" on Local Control panel - 2.
+"Local Ctrl" button is lit.

 The ship is now controlled from the Local control station, ref MD20 for details.

 The Local Control station personnel should utilise the telegraph system to convey engine movement requests from the Bridge.